super1225/cheating-reconstruct/README.md

 # cheating-detection
-Paper: Few-shot Learning for Trajectory-based Mobile Game Cheating Detection
+Paper: Trajectory-based Mobile Game Cheating Detection with Gaussian Mixture Model

 Dependencies
 The code is written in Python 3 with Pytorch 1.6.0.